Baptism in Mormonism: Overview

 Much of the Latter Day Saint theology of baptism was established during the early Latter Day Saint movement founded by Joseph Smith.
 Baptism must be by immersion and is for the remission of sins (meaning that through baptism, past sins are forgiven), and occurs after one has shown faith and repentance.
 Latter Day Saint baptism does not purport to remit any sins other than personal ones, as adherents do not believe in original sin.
 Baptisms also occur only after an "age of accountability" which is defined as the age of eight years.
 The theology thus rejects infant baptism.
 According to the account in Joseph Smith–History 1:68, the first Latter Day Saint baptisms occurred on May 15, 1829, when Smith and Oliver Cowdery baptized each other in the Susquehanna River near Harmony, Pennsylvania shortly after receiving the Aaronic priesthood from John the Baptist.

 In addition, Latter Day Saint theology requires baptism only be performed by a priesthood holder.
 The minimum required priesthood level to perform a baptism in Mormonism is nominally priest.
 Within the Church of Jesus Christ of Latter-day Saints (LDS Church), the largest denomination in the Latter Day Saint movement, this is a worthy male member who is at least 15 years old, and the rite is further overseen by a bishop.
 Because the churches of the Latter Day Saint movement operate under a lay priesthood, children raised in a Latter Day Saint family are usually baptized by a father or close male friend or family member.

 Latter Day Saints view baptism as symbolic of the death, burial and resurrection of Jesus, and also symbolic of the baptized individual separating from the "natural" or sinful aspects of humanity and becoming spiritually reborn as a disciple of Jesus.

 Membership into a Latter Day Saint church is granted only by baptism.
-Most Latter Day Saint churches do not recognize the baptisms of other faiths as they believe baptisms must be performed under the church's unique priesthood authority.
+Latter Day Saint churches do not recognize the baptisms of other faiths as they believe baptisms must be performed under the church's unique priesthood authority.
 Therefore, any converts are baptized at their conversion.

 Baptism (and any subsequent callings in the church) are preceded by a baptismal interview.